hebalkaya/cfDNA-Assignment-Pipeline/Logbook.md

 0.1000         1.000     1.000
 ```
 - Both models still not performing well for TF = 0.0010
-- Model 2 - Methylation only significantly outperforms Model 1 - Fragmentomics only from fractions 0.0050 and on
+- "Model 2 - Methylation only" significantly outperforms "Model 1 - Fragmentomics only" for fractions 0.0050 and above. **A significant improvement!**